phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that gives other users all the permissions but denies owner and group Task 8, James bond
+script that sets the mode of the file
+Task 9, John Doe